 Bengal Flux is a land-independent water based design vision for the Bengal region.
 It proposes an adaptive infrastructure for migrant ecological communities in the face of climate change.
 It equips current fixities in the landscape including dams, barrages, bridges, and levees to accommodate the dynamics of soil, fishes, birds and importantly, farmers.
 Its ultimate objective is to make a ground that embraces uncertainty and complexity.
-We trace these problems to accommodate and negotiate the natural flows and fluctuations of water, land and ecological communities: dams, barrages and levees.
-These ‘fixities’ built into an atavistic ‘flux’ have caused untold damage and introduced considerable uncertainty.
-Can design turn this around in an age that is realizing the virtues of uncertainty and complexity; can it contribute to making a place-less landscape that is more adaptive and rhizomatic?
+These ‘fixities’ built into an atavistic ‘flux’ have caused untold damage because of a clear opposition to natural dynamics.
+Can design turn this around in an age that is realizing the virtues of uncertainty and complexity; can it contribute to making a resilient landscape that is more adaptive and rhizomatic?

 Seasonal changes in the Indo Gangetic Plain, the Ganges River overflows during the monsoon in Patna.

-The Bengal Flux is a resilience strategy with an open system of local materials that communities will be able construct in four locations, Sundarban delta, Kolkata Howrah Bridge, Farakka barrage and Teesta dam.
+The Bengal Flux is a resilient strategy based on an open system of local materials that communities will be able to utilize in four locations, Sundarban delta, Kolkata Howrah Bridge, Farakka barrage and Teesta dam.
 In Sundarban the main impact focuses on the creation of a stronger river-edge that can host mangrove forest to face erosion and sea-level rise; in Kolkata the design impact focuses on air-water purification between the railway-station and the flower market through a densification of the flower market activities.
 This area of the city has an impressive daily cycle of workers coming from the outskirts of the city, therefore the designed bamboo units have both an ecological value and a social aspect as resting point for the commuters.
-In Farakka the design impact focuses on the river bank erosion and on the hilsa fish migration, actually stopped by the existing infrastructure.
+In Farakka the design impact focuses on the riverbank erosion and on the hilsa fish migration, actually stopped by the existing infrastructure.
 New fish ladders and wetlands around the dam can create a successful impact onto the ecology and new fishing opportunities for the surrounding villages.
-In Teesta, Himalayan region, a new anti-erosion infrastructure made of bamboo will work cohesively with a sustainable water absorption through the tea garden terraces.
+In Teesta, Himalayan region, a new anti-erosion infrastructure made of bamboo will work cohesively with a productive landscape of tea garden terraces.